Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 Having the vendor host his own ratings will only work if we can assure he's doing so honestly -- and,  without a secure append-only ledger (blockchain) to store pointers to the ratings, that isn't feasible.
 Having moderators host reviews is insufficient because if a moderator has downtime (or even leaves the network permanently) vendor ratings could disappear forever.
 Having buyers host their own ratings of vendors results in both privacy concerns for the buyer and downtime issues.
 So what are we to do?

-### Key Observation

-Fix a vendor and let `AllVendorRatings` denote the set of _all_ ratings of the vendor in question (this is the set to which we want shoppers to have access).
-Note that `AllVendorRatings` is an append-only list.
-Ratings can be added to it, but should never be removed from it.
-It's size is monotonically increasing.

-Now suppose we request the set `AllVendorRatings` from some node in the network, and that node tries to fool us by giving us some other set, `CensoredRatings`, instead.
-Since attackers cannot forge ratings (thanks to trade receipts), and since we always verify the trade receipts before trusting them, it must be the case that `CensoredRatings` is a subset of `AllVendorRatings` -- for otherwise `CensoredRatings` would contain a forgery, and we'd just toss the forgery out.

-The fact that `CensoredRatings ⊂ AllVendorRatings` (after we throw out forgeries) is the key to the following protocol.

 ### The Protocol

 We'll treat the set `AllVendorRatings` as a mutable value in the DHT that corresponds to the key `RIPEMD160(VendorPGPpubKey)`.
 We choose the key this way so that a shopper can compute the key given only the vendor's portable identity (PGP key) -- and thus can find where in the DHT to look for the vendor's ratings.